boyounglim88/Blog/_pages/about.md

 permalink: /about/
 ---

 **Boyoung Lim** is a freelance investigative journalist based in South Korea.
-She formerly worked as a reporter at the Korea Center for Investigative Journalism (KCIJ) - [Newstapa](https://newstapa.org).

-**Boyoung Lim** is a freelance investigative journalist based in South Korea.
 She formerly worked as a reporter at the Korea Center for Investigative Journalism (KCIJ) - [Newstapa](https://newstapa.org/).